-- The Center for Health Design's Research Coalition Mission - Purpose of the NIA RFP - Description of CHD research priorities - A step-by-step discussion of each section of the proposal and what it tells the reviewers - Keys to success and common mistakes to avoid - Questions and answers
+- The Center for Health Design's Research Coalition Mission and purpose of the NIA RFP - A step-by-step discussion of each section of the proposal and what it tells the reviewers - Keys to success and common mistakes to avoid

-The webinar will be recorded and made available to view on-demand.
+The webinar will be recorded and made available to view on-demand starting July 1, 2016.
 To request access to view this webinar, please contact Shannon Roecklein (sroecklein@healthdesign.org).
-A question and answer session will be held on August 7, 2015 for any questions that may arise from the RFP and webinar.
+A question and answer session will be held on August 10, 2016 for any questions that may arise from the RFP and webinar.
 To register for this Q&A session, email Shannon Roecklein.